|

 A

-project to install and maintain wood duck nesting boxes in local
+project to install and maintain wood duck nesting boxes in

-wetlands is ongoing in conjunction with Sir Sandford Fleming College.
+local wetlands, in conjunction with Sir Sandford Fleming College.

-IBA members maintain an extensive chain of Blue Bird boxes that
+IBA members maintain an extensive chain of Blue Bird boxes

 We